HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

                         data={'Bx': u.Quantity([1, 2, 3, 4], 'nanoTesla', dtype=np.uint16)})

 Be mindful to set the right number of bits per measurement, in this case 16 bits.
-If you do not, it will likely default to float64 and if you write a CDF file it will be larger than expected or needed.
+If you do not, it will likely default to float64 and if you write a CDF file, it will be larger than expected or needed.
 The valid `~numpy.dtype` choices are uint8, uint16, uint32, uint64, int8, int16, int32, int64, float16, float32, float64, float164.
 You can also create your time array directly

-    >>> from astropy.time import Time
+    >>> from astropy.time import Time, TimeDelta
     >>> import astropy.units as u
     >>> from astropy.timeseries import TimeSeries
     >>> times = Time('2010-01-01 00:00:00', scale='utc') + TimeDelta(np.arange(100) * u.s)